elgarcito/hardwarestore1/README.md

 ## Exercises and references:

+### 30/11/2023
+Add 7 collection streaming in the hierarchy with terminal and non-terminal operations.
+Using reflection extract information(modifiers, return types, parameters, etc) about fields, constructors, methods.
+Create object and call method using the only reflection.

+* The seven Collection streaming were added in the Main method from line 267 to line 325.
+Some of this implementation were also in the class ReadFile from line 71 to line 180.

 ### 28/11/2023
 Use at least 5 lambda functions from the java.util.function package.
 Create 3 custom Lambda functions with generics.